clvrai/awesome-rl-envs/README.md

         <a href='https://github.com/minerllabs/minerl'>Minecraft</a>
         <ul>
           <li>
-            Data API for the MineRLv0 dataset
+            Data API for the MineRLv0 dataset.
           </li>
           <li>
             Also has minecraft environment simulator with basic built in tasks.